 Coronavirus: Govt suspends flight operations for two weeks

-ISLAMABAD: The government of Pakistan on Saturday decided to suspend flight operations for two weeks, in the wake of cornavirus fears, ARY News reported.
+ISLAMABAD: The government of Pakistan on Saturday decided to suspend flight operations for two weeks, in the wake of coronavirus fears, ARY News reported.

 The move to suspend flight operations in the country was forwarded to Prime Minister Imran Khan for the approval.